launchdarkly/ruby-server-sdk/CONTRIBUTING.md

 This SDK is built with [Bundler](https://bundler.io/).
 To install Bundler, run `gem install bundler -v 1.17.3`.
 You might need `sudo` to execute the command successfully.
 As of this writing, the SDK does not support being built with Bundler 2.0.

-### Building

-To build the SDK without running any tests:
+To install the runtime dependencies:

 ```
 bundle install